satansdeer/satansdeer.github.com/content/legacy-posts/how-to-localize-react-application-using-react-intl/index.md

 ## 5. Extract Messages

-Sometimes this step is performed manually, just by adding id's and with text values to the translation files.
+Sometimes this step is performed manually, by adding id's and with text values to the translation files.

 It can, and I think it should, be automated.
 We'll use `react-intl-cra`.
 It is a package that is pre-configured to work with `create-react-app` generated applications.
 Install this script: